uiuc-hpc/hpx/libs/libcds/docs/index.rst

 ###############

-`LibCDS <https://github.com/khizmax/libcds>`_ implements a collection of oncurrent containers that don't require external (manual) synchronization for shared access, and safe memory reclamation (SMR) algorithms like Hazard Pointer and user-space RCU that is used as an epoch-based SMR.
+`LibCDS <https://github.com/khizmax/libcds>`_ implements a collection of concurrent containers that don't require external (manual) synchronization for shared access, and safe memory reclamation (SMR) algorithms like Hazard Pointer and user-space RCU that is used as an epoch-based SMR.